mojaloop/contrib-rancher-scaler-tool/readme.md

 1. Better cli interface (right now it's all ENV vars)
 1. Add tests to ci/cd pipeline
 1. Properly compile ts in `docker build` (we are currently using `ts-node`)
+1. Deploy live on one of our clusters (dev1?
+Prod?)
+1. Add tags to